thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 There may be a time when you want to make a member of your community a Delegate.
 Some reasons a new Delegate may be needed are to alleviate the workload of existing Delegates or to provide a more local Delegate who can better serve the needs of a remote cubing community.
 However, there are no hard and fast rules about how many Delegates are required for a given region, or where Delegates should be located.
 Discuss with any other local, Regional, or Senior Delegate whether adding a new Delegate is an appropriate step for your community.

-To begin the process of inducting a member of your community as a Delegate, follow these steps:
+To begin the process of inducting a member of your community as a Delegate, take the following steps:

 1. Recommend the person to your Senior and Regional Delegate with a reason for why this person should be a Delegate and why the region the person is located in needs a Delegate.
 2. If the Senior Delegate agrees, they will fill out the application form to make the person a Trainee Delegate and submit it to the Board.